Generalization of core percolation on complex networks: Analytical framework

 \section{Analytical framework}

 Let us consider an uncorrelated network with an arbitrary degree distribution $P(k)$.
 To produce a generalization of the core subgraph, we use the following pruning algorithm: at each step we randomly choose a $k$-leaf (i.e. a vertex of degree less than $k$), remove it together with its neighbors and all incident edges to the neighbors.
+Figure~\ref{f11} shows a $k$-leaf (open green dot) and the $k$-leaf removal process.
 As a result of the pruning, the degrees of some vertices change.
 The procedure is iterated until no vertices of degree less than $k$ remain in the network.
 The residual network, if it exists, is called $Gk$-core.

 To find the size of the $Gk$-core, we classify the vertices into three groups: 1) $\alpha$-removable: the vertices that can become a leaf.
 2) $\beta$-removable: the vertices that can become a neighbor of a leaf.
 3) the vertices that are neither $\alpha$-removable nor $\beta$-removable and hence belong to $Gk$-core.
-Using the assumption that the network has a locally tree-like structure, we can write self-consistency equations for probabilities that a randomly chosen edge leads to an $\alpha$-removable node, to a $\beta$-removable or to a non-removable node.
+Using the assumption that the network has a locally tree-like structure, we can write self-consistency equations for probabilities that a random neighbor of a random vertex is $\alpha$-removable, $\beta$-removable or a non-removable vertex.
 We call these probabilities $\alpha$, $\beta$ and $1-\alpha-\beta$, respectively.
 These probabilities are represented graphically in Fig.~\ref{f1}.
+Note that definition of these probabilities is the same as that already defined in \cite{corepercolation}.
+The difference is in the definition of the leaves.

 At least one of the neighbors of a $\beta$-removable vertex must be $\alpha$-removable.
 Furthermore, an end vertex of a randomly chosen edge belongs to the $Gk$-core, if it has at least $k-1$ neighbors which belong to the $Gk$-core and none of its neighbors are of type $\alpha$.
 Taking into account these facts, we write the following two self-consistent equations: